-Unlike an ACO, a healthcare IDN is a cohesive group that offers a full range of preventative and acute care services, as well as health insurance plans, rather than a collection of individual providers and payors.
+Unlike an ACO, a healthcare IDN is a cohesive health system that offers a full range of preventative and acute care services as well as health insurance plans, rather than a loose collection of individual providers and payers.
 IDNs are one of the most common hospital affiliations.
-Definitive Healthcare currently tracks more than 960 IDNs across the United States.
+Definitive Healthcare currently tracks nearly 1,700 ACOs and more than 980 IDNs across the United States.

-In order to improve on quality metrics and clinical performance, both IDNs and ACOs must monitor patient population health.
-As regional organizations, IDNs are in a unique position to assess the particular needs of the local population.
-These insights allow IDNs to focus on the most prevalent health issues in their communities.
-IDNs in particular are able to address social determinants of health.
-Because many IDNs own or manage specialty and home care services, they are able to send paramedics and nurses to patients’ homes for treatment of mental health or substance abuse issues.
+In order to improve on hospital performance metrics, such as quality scores and clinical outcomes, both IDNs and ACOs must monitor population health.
+As regional organizations, IDNs are in a unique position to assess the particular needs of the local patient population.
+These insights allow IDNs to focus on the most prevalent health issues within their communities, such as diabetes, asthma, or similar chronic conditions.

-Many employers cannot afford to use traditional channels to offer health insurance, and some are turning to individual IDNs.
+Many employers cannot afford to use traditional channels to offer health insurance, and some are turning to regional IDNs.
 Because IDNs can offer their own health plans, they are increasingly attractive to employers requiring employee benefit plans.

-Because IDNs control every aspect of their network, it is easier to reap the benefits of group purchasing, direct contracts with employers, and data sharing through HIEs.
+Because IDNs control every aspect of their networks, it is easier to reap the benefits of group purchasing, direct contracts with employers, and data sharing through HIEs.
 These factors suggest that IDNs could be able to shape healthcare practices and trends moving forward.

 In this webinar, John Pritchard—President of Share Moving Media—shares his expertise on: